The Current Attraction to Metal Roofing

-The Metal Roofing Contenders – Corrugated Metal and Standing Seam
+The Two Main Metal Roofing Contenders – Corrugated Metal and Standing Seam

-When the phrase “metal roofing” is mentioned in common conversation, what may come to mind for many folks is a roof that’s been covered with corrugated metal.
+When the phrase metal roofing is mentioned in common conversation, what often comes to mind for many folks is a roof that’s been covered with corrugated metal.
 But while corrugated metal was a standard style for many applications at one point in time, it’s no longer the only – or even the best – metal roofing style.
 Standing seam metal delivers some additional features which add more value to your roof, improving both its performance and its longevity.
 While there are certainly things to like about both types of metal roofing, the differences boil down to a few key areas:

 - Material thickness and design